stack72/scottmuc.github.com/source/_posts/2012-06-29-devops-days-2012-in-summary.markdown

 management using PowerShell and Chef.
 Hopefully we'll have some of that knowledge in a project in github soon.

-### Automating Application Configuration Deployment
+#### Automating Application Configuration Deployment

-[Dan Nemec][dan-demec-twitter] delivered a presentation that is very near and dear to my heart.
+[Dan Nemec][dan-nemec-twitter] delivered a presentation that is very near and dear to my heart.
 Application configuration management can be messy if left to people who do not have visibility into all the systems that are in play.
 He brought a system that required 400+ configuration files to a 2 file system.
 The 400+ files still